frolovlife/GamepadViewer-Skins/README.md

 >
 > Unfortunately, GamepadViewer doesn't support LP, RP, L4, and R4.
 Therefore, it's impossible to create a skin that supports these buttons.

 From time to time, I'll be tweaking existing skins and adding new ones.
-Please Star this project to avoid losing it.
+You can star the repository so you don't lose this skins.

 ## :tv: How to use with OBS Studio, StreamLabs etc.